National Networks

 Several in-country advocacy efforts were undertaken, including holding discussions with the Minister of Health, growing overall self-care awareness in Senegal.
 Additional efforts include advocating for the inclusion of self-care in both the FP2030 Senegal engagement and in the SRH mitigation plan during the COVID-19 response.

-Learn more about PATH Senegal
+Learn more about ADEMAS

 LATEST